Certified Dental Assistant (CDA) Program Handbook

 If a student is eligible and wishes to re-enter a dental program, he/she must follow these guidelines:

 - A student will only be offered a seat if it is available in the program.
-When available seats are determined, the Registration Officer will send invitations to re-enter based on the registration priorities for dental programs.

 - Students who are not offered seats to re-enter within one year of their exit are encouraged to re-apply to the program as a new student.